Prototype-X/Zabbix-Network-Weathermap/README.md

 ###Features ###
 * Get source data from Zabbix
-* Generate map config from Zabbix map
+* Generate YAML config from Zabbix map
 * Create image with map in PNG format
 * Upload image to Zabbix
 * Support for map elements with the type: host, map